 - 4 days of Radar Systems Design and Engineering Training with an expert instructor

-Radar Systems Design & Engineering Training
+- Radar Systems Design and Engineering Training Course Guide

-Upon completing this training course, learners will be able to meet these objectives:
+Upon completing this Radar Systems Design and Engineering course, learners will be able to meet these objectives:

-- What are radar subsystems.
+- What are radar subsystems?

 - How to calculate radar performance.